Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 In this section, we apply the tools of the previous section to prove secondary representation stability.
 We begin by recalling the definition of configuration spaces and their stabilization maps in Section \ref{secStabmap}.
-Then, in Section \ref{SectionArcRes}, we define the \emph{arc resolution} and an associated spectral sequence, which we use to give a new proof of representation stability for configuration spaces.
-In Section \ref{SectionDifferentials}, we compute the differentials in this spectral sequence, and use this calculation to prove secondary representation stability for configuration spaces of surfaces in Section \ref{SectionMainProof}, as well as an improved range for representation stability for configuration spaces of high dimensional manifolds in Section \ref{SectionHigherDimensions}.
+Then, in Section \ref{SectionArcRes}, we define the \emph{arc resolution} and an associated spectral sequence, which we use to prove representation stability for configuration spaces of (possibly nonorientable) manifolds.
+In Section \ref{SectionDifferentials}, we compute some differentials in this spectral sequence, and use this calculation to prove secondary representation stability for configuration spaces of surfaces in Section \ref{SectionMainProof}, as well as an improved range for representation stability for configuration spaces of high-dimensional manifolds in Section \ref{SectionHigherDimensions}.
 In Section \ref{secConj}, we give some computations for specific manifolds, and some conjectures.
+For simplicity, we will assume that $M$ is a smooth manifold, although all results are true for general topological manifolds.
+See Remark \ref{topologicalmanifolds} for a discussion of the necessary modifications needed to address non-smoothable manifolds.